Do people hold the ultimate power?

 We know this means the topic can seem pretty stale too.
 But ransomware remains a very real cyber threat, so here’s a FREE report to help you minimize your risk.

-Indeed, many ransomware groups are just hitting their stride.
+Indeed, many ransomware groups, including those leveraging ransomware as a service (RaaS), are just hitting their stride.
 The pool of players is widening and there are countless ransomware variants for the budding cybercriminal to choose from—locker ransomware, maze ransomware, crypto ransomware, double-extortion methods, doxware, wiper malware . . . we could go on, but we won’t.

 The UK’s National Cyber Security Centre (NCSC) considers ransomware as the biggest cyber threat facing the nation.
 Across the pond, Homeland Security continues to regard ransomware as a “national security threat.”